 similarly, for getting current timestamp value, we need to provide the string as “now” representing current date and time value.
 So, the code will be as follows.

 While invoking strtotime() by passing improper string data which is not supported by PHP, this function will return false.

-This function is also used to get UNIX timestamp, but requires set of parameters denoting date components, like hour, minute, second, month, day, year, in the same order specified here.
-And also have an optional flag representing day light saving time state.
+This function is also used to get UNIX timestamp but requires set of parameters denoting date components, like an hour, minute, second, month, day, year, in the same order specified here.
+And also have an optional flag representing daylight saving time state.

-And for getting, current timestamp, we have to use PHP date() function within this function, with corresponding parameter for getting current hour, minute, in required order.
+And for getting, the current timestamp, we have to use the PHP date() function within this function, with the corresponding parameter for getting the current hour, minute, in required order.
 For example,

 <?php $current_timestamp_by_mktime = mktime(date("H"),date("i"),date("s"),date("m"),date("d"),date("Y")); echo $current_timestamp_by_mktime; ?>